Azure-Samples/service-fabric-managed-identity/README.md

 | Key Vault with identity given access | This keyvault will hold the cluster certificate and will be accessed by the sample application.
 Access policy `Azure Virtual Machines for Deployment` needs to be checked.
 [The Key Vault's access policies should be configured to allow access for the managed identity](https://docs.microsoft.com/en-us/azure/key-vault/key-vault-secure-your-key-vault) |
 | Storage Account with Blob container| To deploy the application via ARM, [the application package should be in a storage account](<https://docs.microsoft.com/en-us/azure/batch/batch-application-packages>). `Public access level` of the container needs to be set to `Blob` for ARM to access the storage account during deployment. |
 | Container registry to host console service| For Service Fabric to pull the containerized `MISampleConsole` service, it needs to be hosted in a container registry.
 Specific build instructions are in the walkthrough.
 [More information on creating a containerized application in Service Fabric](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-get-started-containers). |

-> All of the above will be created by the provided template.

 ### Create a cluster certificate